Matt Olson Player Props: Braves vs. Reds

 Matt Olson At The Plate

-- Among qualified hitters in MLB action, he ranks 122nd in batting average, 54th in on-base percentage, and 13th in slugging.
+- He ranks 117th in batting average, 44th in on base percentage, and ninth in slugging among the qualified batters in MLB.

-- In 26.7% of his games this season, he has hit a long ball, and 6.8% of his trips to the dish.
+- He has hit a long ball in 21 games this year (27.6%), homering in 7% of his plate appearances.

-- Olson has had an RBI in 32 games this year (42.7%), including 14 multi-RBI outings (18.7%).
-He has also driven in three or more of his team's runs in seven contests.
+- In 43.4% of his games this year, Olson has had at least one RBI.
+He's picked up more than one in 19.7% and driven in three or more of his team's runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.